 They provide issues-based, one-to-one advocacy.
 This means the advocate will agree a plan with the individual based on issues that concern the individual.
 Once these issues have reached an agreed outcome the advocacy service is no longer needed.
 The advocates aim to promote independence, supporting people to move towards being able to self-advocate.

-Independent Mental Health Advocacy (IMHA) and Independent Mental Capacity Advocacy (IMCA) is run by VoiceAbility for the Trust, click here for more information on these services.
+POhWER now has the General IMHA in Sandwell, Walsall and Wolverhampton and Informal Patient Advocacy for Hallam Street Units.
+Independent Mental Health Advocacy (IMHA) and Independent Mental Capacity Advocacy (IMCA) serivces are offered in Dudley by Voicability, click here for more information on these services.

 Tel: 01902 810016